PapaPeskwo/app-downloader/README.md

 ```bash
 python src/app_downloader.py
 ```
-The script will automatically detect your operating system and download the latest version of Terraform from the official website.
+The script will present a menu with options to list and download supported applications.
+It automatically detects your operating system and downloads the latest version of the selected apps from their official sources.
-Note

-At the moment, this project only has one app, Terraform, but there are plans to expand it to include more apps in the future.

 ## Contributing